tariqajyusuf/fidesdocs/pages/fides/dsr_quickstart/saas_connectors/saas_config.md

 | `headers.value`, `query_params.value` | This can be a static value, one or more of `<dynamic_value>`, or a mix of static and dynamic values (prefix `<value>`) which will be replaced with the value sourced from the `param_value` with a matching name. |
 | `body` | *Optional.* A static or dynamic request body, with dynamic portions enclosed in brackets, just like `path`.
 These dynamic values will be replaced with values from `param_values`. |
 | `param_values.name` | Used as the key to reference this value from dynamic values in the path, headers, query, or body params.
-| `param_values.references` | These are the same as `references` in a [Dataset](../getting-started/datasets.md).
+| `param_values.references` | These are the same as `references` in a [Dataset](../dsr_support/datasets).
 It is used to define the source of the value for the given `param_value`.
 | `param_values.identity` | Used to access the identity values passed into the privacy request such as email or phone number.
 | `param_values.connector_param` | Used to access the user-configured secrets for the connection.
 | `ignore_errors` | A boolean.
 If true, we will ignore non-200 status codes.
 | `data_path` | The expression used to access the collection information from the raw JSON response.
 | `postprocessors` | An optional list of response post-processing strategies.
-We will ignore this for the example scenarios below but an in depth-explanation can be found under [SaaS Post-Processors](saas_postprocessors.md).
+We will ignore this for the example scenarios below but an in depth-explanation can be found under [SaaS Post-Processors](saas_postprocessors).
 | `pagination` | An optional strategy used to get the next set of results from APIs with resources spanning multiple pages.
-Details can be found under [SaaS Pagination](saas_pagination.md).
+Details can be found under [SaaS Pagination](saas_pagination).
 |`grouped_inputs` | An optional list of reference fields whose inputs are dependent upon one another.
 For example, an endpoint may need both an `organization_id` and a `project_id` from another endpoint.
 These aren't independent values, as a `project_id` belongs to an `organization_id`.
 You would specify this as `["organization_id", "project_id"]`.
 | `client_config` | Specify optional embedded Client Configs if an individual request needs a different protocol, host, or authentication strategy from the base Client Config.
 | `rate_limit_config` | An optional rate limit configuration.
 Can be used to set rate limits or disable limiting for a specific endpoint.
-See [Saas Rate Limiting](./saas_rate_limiting.md) for additional details.

 ## Param_values in more detail